precice/micro-manager/docs/snapshot_configuration.md

 ## Running

-The Micro Manager snapshot computation is run directly from the terminal by adding the `--snapshot` argument and by providing the path to the configuration file as an input argument in the following way
+Run the snapshot computation directly from the terminal by adding the `--snapshot` argument to the Micro Manager executable, and by providing the path to the configuration file as an input argument in the following way

 ```bash
 micro-manager-precice --snapshot snapshot-config.json
 ```

-The Micro Manager snapshot computation can also be run in parallel
+Run the snapshot computation in parallel by

 ```bash
 mpiexec -n <number-of-processes> micro-manager-precice --snapshot snapshot-config.json
 ```

-where `<number-of-processes>` must be replaced with the number of processes to be used.
+where `<number-of-processes>` is the number of processes used.

 ### Results